pourmand1376/obsidian-custom-font/README.md

 ## Key Features

 - Supports .woff, .ttf, and .woff2.
-Convert anything to base64!
 - Simple settings menu to pick your font.
 Change it up anytime.
 - Applies chosen font globally to your entire vault.
 - Tested with a wide range of fonts for full compatibility.

+## Issues and Pull-Requests

+This idea of this plugin just recently came into my mind.
+I don't know what features would be useful to you.
+Issues and pull requests are highly appreciated.

 # References